 Dating policies can set expectations for acceptable workplace behavior

-Now that preventing sexual harassment has become a movement and not a moment, organizations are looking to set boundaries for workplace romances, including putting dating policies in place to reduce the risk that consensual relationships can turn into sexual harassment claims.
+Now that preventing sexual harassment has become a year-round priority for organizations, setting boundaries for workplace romances and implementing dating policies can help reduce the risk that consensual relationships can turn into sexual harassment claims.

 Because sexual conduct must be unwelcome to be considered harassment under Title VII, consensual relationships generally are not considered harassment.
-Dating a coworker can, however, involve complicated issues such as breakups and favoritism, which can, in some circumstances, be unlawful.
+However, dating a co-worker can involve complicated issues such as breakups and favoritism, which can, in some circumstances, be unlawful.
 Read On

 Sexual harassment training has come under fire following the wave of high-profile scandals that began last year and this shows no signs of stopping.
 A question facing many HR professionals is, “Why isn’t sexual harassment training working?”

 Perhaps a better question is, “Are you taking the right approach to sexual harassment training?”
 When done right, training is an effective way to raise awareness and change behavior, which can reduce and prevent incidents of workplace sexual harassment Read On